eclipse-theia/theia/dev-packages/cli/README.md

 }
 ```
 As seen in the `rust-analyzer` entry we can use placeholders in the URLs.
 Supported placeholders are:
-- The `${targetPlatform}` Placeholder, which resolves to a string like `win32-x64` describing the local system and architecutre.
-This is useful adding for non-universal plugins.
+- The `${targetPlatform}` Placeholder, which resolves to a string like `win32-x64` describing the local system and architecture.
+This is useful for adding non-universal plugins.

 Please note that in order to use `extensionPacks` properly you should use `namespace.name` as the `id` you give extensions so that when resolving the pack we do not re-download an existing plugin under a different name.